 Plaza Kuningan Menara Selatan, 3rd floor Jl HR Rasuna Said

 The IELTS (International English Language Testing System) test assesses all four language skills – listening, reading, writing and speaking – in the context of real-life use of English.
-IELTS is now available in two test types: Paper-based and Computer-delivered (CD-IELTS).
+It is now available in two test types: Paper-based and Computer-delivered.

-IELTS offers two modules: the IELTS Academic module and the IELTS General Training module.
+IELTS offers two modules: the Academic Module and the General Training Module.
 The results are based on a 9-band scale.
 At IALF, you can sit all four modules on the same day, starting with Listening, Reading and Writing in the morning, followed by the Speaking test in the afternoon.
-Check out IELTS Test Dates & Locations, and prepare for the IELTS with us!
+Make sure to check the Test Dates & Locations page, and option on how you can prepare for the test.

 Each band corresponds to a level of English competence.
 All parts of the test and the Overall Band Score can be reported in whole and half bands, eg 6.5, 7.0, 7.5, 8.0.